(Scroll down for images & videos)

 Modern equipment on Amtrak’s California Zephyr includes Superliner sleeping cars with bedroom & roomette accommodations, dining cars, the Sightseer lounge car with large panoramic windows, and coach cars.
 Motive power consists of General Electric 4,250 horsepower P42DC diesel locomotives.

 Today’s route of the California Zephyr is arguably the most scenic of all of Amtrak’s train routes.
-Running from the sprawling metropolis of Chicago, crossing the mighty Mississippi River at Burlington, past the farmlands of Iowa, to the mile high city of Denver, up through the front range of the Colorado Rockies & through the 6.2 mile long Moffat Tunnel, through the spectacular Fraser, Gore & Glenwood canyons, through the pretty resort town of Glenwood Springs & on through the phenomenal Ruby Canyon, Salt Lake City, the Nevada desert, past the casinos & hotels at Reno, up through the historic Donner Pass & through the peaks of the high Sierras, and down through the American River Valley to Sacramento, CA. Taxi connections are available in Sacramento to the Days Inn and to the California State Railroad Museum.
+Running from the sprawling metropolis of Chicago, crossing the mighty Mississippi River at Burlington, past the farmlands of Iowa, to the mile high city of Denver, up through the front range of the Colorado Rockies & through the 6.2 mile long Moffat Tunnel, through the spectacular Fraser, Gore & Glenwood canyons, through the pretty resort town of Glenwood Springs & on through the phenomenal Ruby Canyon, Salt Lake City, the Nevada desert, past the casinos & hotels at Reno, up through the historic Donner Pass & through the peaks of the high Sierras, and down through the American River Valley to Sacramento, CA. Taxi connections are available in Sacramento to the Quality Inn and to the California State Railroad Museum.

 If you enjoy spectacular scenery, fantastic dining, superb accommodations & impeccable service, then you’ll enjoy a ride on Amtrak’s California Zephyr.